-D.1.2 Other loans and mortgages
+D.1.1 Other loans and mortgages

 Other loans and mortgages comprise the loan to Parent company.
-The loan has been valued at cost which approximates fair value under Solvency II.
+The loan has been valued at amortised cost under local GAAP which approximates fair value under Solvency II.

-D.1.3 Deposits other than cash equivalents
+D.1.2 Deposits other than cash equivalents

-Bank Deposits represent amounts of term deposits with local financial institutions.
-The maturity dates are less than six months and are carried at face value in the local GAAP balance sheet as best representing their fair value.
+Bank deposits represent amounts of term deposits with local financial institutions.
+The maturity dates are less than six months and are carried at cost in the local GAAP balance sheet as a reasonable approximation to the fair value.
 Therefore, such balances are considered to be held at fair value for Solvency II purposes.

-D.1.4 Reinsurance recoverables
+D.1.3 Reinsurance recoverable